dejardim/sisgesc/README.md

 ## Contributing

-Please refer to the `CONTRIBUTING.md` for guidelines on contributing to Sisgest.
+Please refer to the `CONTRIBUTING.md` for guidelines on contributing to Sisgesc.

 ---

-**Sisgest** © 2024.
+**Sisgesc** © 2024.
 All rights reserved.